Up to four years full-time or seven years part-time

 Students who successfully complete this MPhil or PhD degree will have gained expert knowledge in their chosen research area and the ability to perform research-led activities in a broader context.
 In addition, students who successfully complete the PhD degree will have gained the ability to identify and solve complex problems arising in their chosen research area, and will have made a substantial original contribution to this area.

-- The Department of Computer Science and Information Systems at Birkbeck is one of the longest-established computing departments in the UK, having celebrated our 58th anniversary in 2015.
+- The Department of Computer Science and Information Systems at Birkbeck is one of the longest-established computing departments in the UK.
+We are celebrating our 60th anniversary in 2017.

 - Our research dates back to the late 1940s when one of the first electronic computers was developed in the then Computing Laboratory at Birkbeck by Dr Andrew Booth.
 The Department was formally established in 1957 as the Department of Numerical Automation, one of the first computer science departments in the world.